-Risk Code & Title FACS1819 R04 Cyber Security Current Risk Matrix Cyber risk is the potential compromise of business operations orchestrated via digital channels or the IT infrastructure and can include targeting of the user base.
+Risk Code & Title FACS1819 R04 Cyber Security Current Risk Matrix Risk Cyber risk is the potential compromise of business operations orchestrated via digital channels or the IT infrastructure and can include targeting of the user base.
 This can result in IT systems, operations or data becoming unavailable, corrupted or inappropriately exposed.
-Risk derives Risk from both Council operations and those of its supply chain.
+Risk derives from both Council operations and those of its supply chain.
 All Services depend to varying degrees on the Council's IT infrastructure for their operational activities.
 The importance of cyber resilience has never been greater.
 Digital technologies bring enormous opportunities for Council public services - but they also bring with them IT and Cyber threats and vulnerabilities that must be managed.
-Likelihood As the Council embraces major IT transformation including the expansion of network perimeters to the cloud, increasing digitised investments and an expanding mobile and agile workforce Cyber security will be critical to the continued ability to deliver services to the public, citizens and service users.
-Impact Cyber risk covers attacks against the computing and network infrastructure, the user base and cyber-attacks which result in the loss of confidentiality, integrity or availability of data.
-A successful cyber-attack (virus, penetration or malicious external or internal action) on the Council's IT environments could result in significant service disruption and possible data loss including: Disruption of Services impacting service delivery to citizens Loss of access to computing systems and applications Loss of access to data for example due to malicious encryption activity Loss of Data Consequence Compromise of continued PSN connectivity Staff, Citizen, Service User data loss with the potential for misuse such as identity fraud Mis-information being delivered to the public via Council communication channels Potential for significant fines currently under the Data Protection Act and from May 2018 under the provisions of the General Data Protection Regulations Reputational damage Current Risk Score A similar attack on an area of the supply chain could result in comparable issues.
-Current A number of controls are in place to reduce the likelihood of a cyber security related incident including: Controls .
-Implementation of internal policies on patching and hardware/software hardening .
-Alignment of security policies with ISO27001:2014 .
-Annual PSN compliance audit including a comprehensive IT Health Check 12
+As the Council embraces major IT transformation including the expansion of network perimeters to the cloud, increasing digitised investments and an expanding mobile and agile workforce Cyber security will be critical to the continued ability to deliver services to the public, citizens and service users.
+Cyber risk covers attacks against the computing and network infrastructure, the user base and cyber-attacks which result in the loss of confidentiality, integrity or availability of data.
+Likelihood Impact Consequence A successful cyber-attack (virus, penetration or malicious external or internal action) on the Council's IT environments could result in significant service disruption and possible data loss including: Disruption of Services impacting service delivery to citizens Loss of access to computing systems and applications Loss of access to data for example due to malicious encryption activity Loss of Data Compromise of continued PSN connectivity Staff, Citizen, Service User data loss with the potential for misuse such as identity fraud Mis-information being delivered to the public via Council communication channels Potential for significant fines currently under the Data Protection Act and from May 2018 under the provisions of the General Data Protection Regulations Reputational damage Redirection of resources to deal with the effects of an attack and away from BAU work A similar attack on an area of the supply chain could result in comparable issues.
+Current Risk Score Current Controls A number of controls are in place to reduce the likelihood of a cyber security related incident including: Implementation of internal policies on patching and hardware/software hardening Alignment of security policies with ISO27001:2014 Annual PSN compliance audit including a comprehensive IT Health Check 12

-- .
-Quarterly security testing of the external facing infrastructure - .
-Programme of internal ICT audits - .
-Security risk inclusion within the procurement process - .
-Remote access controls for staff and 3rd parties - .
-Data Protection forum incorporating security (DPAG) - Multiple layers of Cyber defences - .
-Training framework covering security awareness delivered both in a tutor led and online environment - .
-Security alert messages issued to staff via channels such as email and MetaCompliance - .
-Pro-active phishing campaigns - .
-Interagency and cross Council working groups - .
-Proactive sharing of intelligence across public sector. - .
-National Digital Office / Scottish Government Public Sector Security programme and guidance - .
-A cyber security resilience action plan has been put in place to deliver compliance with the standards as outlined by the Scottish Government.

-It is recognised that no organisation can be 100% protected against agile and fast changing cyber threats.
-Continual development of protection measures both technical and non-technical are required to reduce risk.
-IT Services continue to review the Council's Protection Strategy and technology in place in line with industry and UK and Scottish Government recommendations.
+.
+F .
+S .
+F .
+C .
+N .
+T .
+S .
+F .
+I .
+F .
+N .
+A .
+S .
+It .
+G .
+T Quarterly security testing of the external facing infrastructure Programme of internal ICT audits Security risk inclusion within the procurement process Remote access controls for staff and 3rd parties Data Protection forum incorporating security (DPAG) Multiple layers of Cyber defences Training framework covering security awareness delivered both in a tutor led and online environment Security alert messages issued to staff via channels such as email and MetaCompliance Pro-active phishing campaigns Interagency and cross Council working groups Pro-active sharing of intelligence across public sector.
+National Digital Office / Scottish Government Public Sector Security programme and guidance A cyber security resilience action plan has been put in place to deliver compliance with the standards as outlined by the Scottish Government. is recognised that no organisation can be 100% protected against agile and fast changing cyber threats.
+Continual evelopment of protection measures both technical and non-technical are required to reduce risk.
+IT Services continue to eview the Council's Protection Strategy and technology in place in line with industry and UK and Scottish Government commendations.
+Linked Actions Cod de & Title

-Linked Actions